 Fort Mill sees many drunk driving arrests, and an unfortunate number of these arrests happen after a motorist crashes.
-Anyone hurt in a drunk driving accident should review whether they can seek financial compensation.
+Anyone hurt in a drunk driving accident should review whether they can seek compensation.
 The chances are good that you can file an injury claim on the driver’s insurance and negotiate a settlement for your injuries.
 Hart Law wants to help.
 Our Fort Mill DUI accident attorney can meet for a free consultation and discuss the case in more detail.

 Proving Drunk Driving